The number of ACC Commissioners must be increased from three to five, including at least one female commissioner.

 Last Update: 23-Dec-25

 The ACC (Amendment) Ordinance, 2025 expands the maximum number of Commissioners to five, with mandatory inclusion of at least one female Commissioner and at least one Commissioner possessing expertise and experience in information and communication technology.
+However, the parliamentary special committee has recommended that amendments to the ACC ordinance not be ratified in the current parliamentary session, indicating potential uncertainty regarding the continuation of this provision.

 Observation

-As provided in the following amendment ACC Ordinance, 2025: Section 5(1) states the Commission shall consist of not more than five (5) Commissioners, including at least one (1) woman, and at least one (1) Commissioner with expertise and experience in information and communication technology, and from among them the President shall appoint one as Chairperson.
+Section 5(1) states the Commission shall consist of not more than five (5) Commissioners, including at least one (1) woman, and at least one (1) Commissioner with expertise and experience in information and communication technology, and from among them the President shall appoint one as Chairperson.